Isaiah Dudley

 Isaiah Dudley (born 30 April 2003) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).
 He mainly plays as a small forward.

 Early life

-Dudley was born in Port Lincoln, South Australia, but raised in Adelaide, South Australia.
+Dudley was born in the South Australian city of Port Lincoln and was raised in the state capital of Adelaide.
 He is the former schoolmate and cousin of current Melbourne player Kysaiah Pickett and is related to former players Eddie Betts and Shaun Burgoyne.
+He attended Prince Alfred College where he played school football alongside Pickett.